vamsi112-kri/Student-Registration-Form/README.md

-STUDENT REGISTERATION FORM using CRUD operations
+STUDENT REGISTERATION FORM using CRUD operations...
 The task is about CRUD operations in python(CREATE,READ,UPDATE,DELETE)